akaabdullahmateen/roadmap/markdown/style-guide/index.md

 - Refer to *quotation marks*, *opening quotation marks*, and *closing quotation marks*, instead of *quote marks*, *quotes*, *open or close quotation marks*, or *beginning or ending quotation marks*.
 - Place other punctuation outside of quotation marks, including commas and periods, except when the punctuation is part of the quoted material.

+### Semicolons

+- Sentences that contain semicolons are often complex.
+Try to simplify the sentence, by breaking it into multiple sentences or a list, in order to eliminate the semicolon.
+- Use a semicolon between two independent clauses that are not joined by a conjunction.
+- Use a semicolon between contrasting statements that are not joined by a conjunction.
+- Use a semicolon to separate items in a series that contains commas or other punctuation.
+However, it is better to break such a complex series of items into a list.

+### Slashes

+## Responsive content

+## Scannable content

+## Search and writing

+## Text formatting

 ## Unbiased communication

 - Use gender-neutral alternatives for common terms and generic references.